 Couples Counselling and Therapy with Us

-Couples come to us with differing distress levels.
-Some of the situations we encounter are:
+Couples come to us for Counselling and Therapy with differing levels of distress.

 - Mild misgivings and feelings of general dissatisfaction with the relationship, on the part of one or both partners.
 While they are not in crisis, the relationship feels flat and they may be questioning its future.

 - One or both partners are in crisis following an event such as a discovered affair.
 They may be wondering if they can recover the feelings of trust after a betrayal.
 They may be struggling with feeling that they are weak to stay in the relationship.

 - Ongoing distress from sexual dysfunctions and mismatches.

 - Feelings of difference between partners around parenting, spending, cleaning or other issues.
 They feel that their partner does not have the same values or vision for a shared future.
 They often wonder if these can be overcome.

 - One or other partner is convinced they are on the edge of relationship breakdown.
 One may come to therapy saying it is already over.
 They feel they have tried everything and they feel hopeless.

 Our approach is determined by what each couple brings.
 We use a range of techniques in which we are highly skilled.
 For example, we use:

 - The Here-And-Now practice of Gestalt to see how mis-attunements happen between partners, and how the partners escalate because of these.